simul/simul.github.io/unrealengine/Blueprint.md

 Both the sky and clouds can be accessed and edited in Blueprint.

-Read more about [editing the sky here](http://docs.simul.co/unrealengine/Sky.html) and about [editing the clouds here](http://docs.simul.co/unrealengine/Clouds.html).
+Read more about [editing the sky here](http://docs.simul.co/unrealengine/Sky.html) and [editing the clouds here](http://docs.simul.co/unrealengine/Clouds.html).

 Transparency
 ------------

 To correctly affect transparent objects, trueSKY will write loss, inscatter and cloud transparency textures once per frame.
-Connect the textures from the (automatically created) trueSky folder, to the texture properties in the trueSKY Sequence Actor to enable this.
-Note: If you are using the True Sky Light in place of the default UE4 Skylight, do not set the Skylight Cubemap RT.
+Connect the textures from the (automatically created) trueSky folder, to the texture properties in the trueSKY Sequence Actor to enable this. **Note**: If you are using the True Sky Light in place of the default UE4 Skylight, do not set the Skylight Cubemap RT.

 <a href="http://docs.simul.co/unrealengine/images/TrueSkyRenderTargets.png"><img src="http://docs.simul.co/unrealengine/images/TrueSkyRenderTargets.png" alt="Blueprint" /></a>